sutrolabs/census-docs/destinations/amazon-ads-dsp-amc.md

 * Like other event syncs, Amazon requires an **Event Name** and a **Timestamp**.
 * **Conversion Definition ID** - Amazon requires that you define all of your conversions types beforehand as Conversion Definitions.
 * **Country Code** - Must be the two-letter country code described in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/List\_of\_ISO\_3166\_country\_codes).
 * **Match Key** - This is the identifier to associate the event with.
 Amazon Ads currently only supports Email as a match key but may support additional options in the future.
-If you are going to provide Census with a pre-hashed value, must follow this format:&#x20;
+If you are going to provide Census with a pre-hashed value, must follow this format:
   * Lowercase
   * Remove all non-alphanumeric characters \[a-zA-Z0-9] and \[.@-]
   * Remove any leading or trailing whitespace